-Offers degree programs which have been approved by the IBHE for a minimum of three years under the Academic Degree Act, and enrolls a majority of its students in these degree programs, and maintains accredited status with the North Central Association of Colleges and Schools Higher Learning Commission.
+offers degree programs that have been approved by the IBHE for a minimum of three years under the Academic Degree Act, and enrolls a majority of its students in these degree programs, and maintains accredited status with the Higher Learning Commission of the North Central Association of Colleges and Schools.

-For otherwise eligible educational organizations which provide academic programs for incarcerated students, the term "institution of higher learning" shall specifically exclude academic programs for incarcerated students (Section 10 of the Higher Education Student Assistance Act).
+For otherwise eligible educational organizations that provide academic programs for incarcerated students, the term "institution of higher learning" shall specifically exclude academic programs for incarcerated students (Section 10 of the Higher Education Student Assistance Act).
 For eligible institutions with campuses in multiple states, the term "institution of higher learning" shall include only those campuses located in Illinois.